carbonplan/ocr/docs/reference/data-downloads.md

-# Data Downloads
+# Data Downloads (Beta)

-OCR provides a few different ways to access the data, in addition to exploration via the web tool.
+While OCR is in beta, there a few different ways to access the data, in addition to exploration via the web tool.
 This page outlines the different versions and formats of data available for download.

 <!-- prettier-ignore-start -->
 !!! warning "License Agreement"